PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Methodology

 \subsection{Data Curation Pipeline}

 Previous work~\cite{gadre_datacomp_2023, oquab_dinov2_2024} has repeatedly shown that even for web-scale datasets, good data curation is crucial for model performance.
 On the scale of hundreds of hours of video material, manual curation is infeasible.
-We thus automatically filter the dataset using a relevance scoring model on latent representations and zero-shot object detectors (see \cref{fig:data_pipeline} for an overview).
+We thus automatically filter the dataset using a relevance scoring model on latent representations and a zero-shot object detector.
+We also screen for data contamination, see \cref{fig:data_pipeline} for an overview and \cref{sec:supp_data_pipeline} for more details.

 \paragraph{Relevance Filtering} Unlike naturalistic videos, YouTube videos feature frequent cuts.
 Having cuts in our training videos is undesirable, as the scene before and after the cut might be completely different, making self-supervised modeling harder and less aligned with cut-free target datasets.
 Following~\cite{zhao_web-scale_2025}, we detect cuts in the video by using an off-the-shelf cut detector~\cite{castellano_pyscenedetect_nodate}.
 Even after cut detection, a longer scene might contain both relevant and irrelevant parts, e.\,g. a primate leaving the frame after half the clip.
 To select only relevant video snippets, we chunk videos in 3-s snippets with a stride of 2\,s, allowing for an 0.5\,s overlap with the previous and next snippet each, and determine for each snippet whether it is relevant for training.
 We specify a list of inclusion criteria to filter only real-world videos prominently featuring primates.
 To allow for scalable relevance filtering, one annotator manually labeled 2,500 images based on these criteria.
 Automated decision of these inclusion criteria requires image-level summary information, so we train a classifier on top of CLIP embeddings of center frames for relevance filtering.
 Our 2-layer MLP classifier achieves 82.8\,\% recall and 90.3\,\% precision on a held-out validation set with the threshold being optimized for higher precision than recall (ROC-AUC 95.9\,\%).